-I recently posted a reel about this and people seem to really like it so I figured I would write a blog post talking a bit more about some of the most common trauma myths.
+I recently posted a reel about this and people seem to really like it so I figured I would write a blog post talking a bit more about some of the most common trauma healing myths.
 If you want to check out the reel, check out my Instagram.

 1. You can't treat PTSD